Dan Serafini

 Daniel Joseph Serafini (born January 25, 1974) is an American former professional baseball relief pitcher and convicted murderer.
 He played in Major League Baseball (MLB) for the Minnesota Twins, Chicago Cubs, San Diego Padres, Pittsburgh Pirates, Cincinnati Reds, and Colorado Rockies.
 He also played in the Chinese Professional Baseball League (CPBL) for the Chinatrust Whales and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines and Orix Buffaloes.
 He was the 26th overall selection of the 1992 MLB draft by the Twins.

 On July 14, 2025, Serafini was found guilty of the first-degree murder of his father-in-law and the attempted murder of his mother-in-law, in a 2021 attack.
+He was sentenced to life in prison without parole on February 27, 2026.

 Early life

 Serafini attended Junípero Serra High School.
-In 1991, in a 7–0 win over Salinas High School, Serafini pitched a CIF Central Coast Section playoff no-hitter.
+On May 18, 1991, in a 7–0 win over Salinas High School, Serafini pitched a CIF Central Coast Section playoff no-hitter.
 It remains the only playoff no-hitter in school history.